UEFA complain to FIFA over alleged Platini smear campaign

-ZURICH European soccer's governing body have asked FIFA to investigate the alleged distribution from their headquarters of an anonymous heavily critical 'dossier' on UEFA president Michel Platini, German newspaper Welt am Sonntag reported on Sunday.
+ZURICH (European football's governing body have asked FIFA to investigate the alleged distribution from their headquarters of an anonymous heavily critical 'dossier' on UEFA president Michel Platini, German newspaper Welt am Sonntag reported on Sunday.

 The existence of the dossier on Platini, who is hoping to replace outgoing FIFA president Sepp Blatter in February's election, has also been reported in the Swiss media.